ravilach/drone-harness-trigger/README.md

     artifactversion: "1.0.1"
     harnessservicename: "Amazing App"
 ```
-## Harness Field Mapping
+## Harness CD Field Mapping
 For the plugin can take a look at a detailed example in this [Harness Blog](https://harness.io/2020/09/your-first-cicd-plugin/)
 which describes setting up Harness CD.
-The field mapping below is what the plugin expects and where to find.
+The field mapping below is what the plugin expects and where to find in Harness CD.

 | Field          | Where to find|
 | :------------- | :---------- |